ember-learn/emberjs-contributors-workshop/README.md

 ## Help Wanted and Good First Contribution Issues
 We’ve asked the maintainers of many ember projects to use the “good first issue” label to show which issues they’d like help on during the workshop.
 Again, you are welcome to choose any issue/project, but if you need ideas, click here to browse all of them!
 You might also want to search for “help wanted” issues.

+[@hakilebara](https://github.com/hakilebara) built this handy [Help Wanted dashboard](https://infallible-hermann-2e1071.netlify.com) to help contributors find issues that they can help with.
+It's in an early alpha, so please share feedback!

 If you want to choose one ahead of the workshop, you can add a comment that says you’d like to work on it.